jmhaining/MSD-P21422-BSF/README.txt

 	on the RIT campus.

 Files:
-	main.py   : outputs environmental data to a CSV file for analysis relay.py  : controls electrical relay that manage vent, humidifier, and heater sensor.py : collects environmental data from sensors
+	main.py   	: outputs environmental data to a CSV file for analysis relay.py  	: controls electrical relay that manage vent, humidifier, and heater sensor.py 	: collects environmental data from sensors dbox_upload.py	: uploads csv files to dropbox

+## Information

+This program was written with the intent to monitor and control the environment within a small shed and maintain conditions for black soldier fly breeding and composting.
+This is done with the use of three sensors, 2 temperature/humidity sensors and 1 co2 sensor, and four relays connected to devices necessary to control the environment, a breeding light, heater, humidifier, and vent.

+The software is set to collect and save data every 10 minutes.

+If the software is not already running, Crontab has been configured to automatically attempt to run the program every 15 minutes.

+'/home/pi/MSD-P21422-BSF/Logs' contains log.txt, which contains all printed outputs of the software as well as any error messages.

 ## Usage